-Revenues are recorded on the accrual basis.
+Revenue is recorded on the accrual basis.
 The main components of revenue are interest and various fees for loans and guarantees.
-Interest received on impaired loans is recognized in earnings only if there is no longer doubt as to the collectability of principal.
+Interest on loans is recognized in income only if there is no longer doubt as to the collectability of principal.